Fayette County DUI Court Process

 Don't Face This Alone

-DUI cases in Fayette County are typically heard in the Fayette County General Sessions Court.
-This court handles misdemeanor offenses, including first and some subsequent DUI offenses.
+DUI cases in Fayette County are typically handled in the General Sessions Court.

 The Court Process Timeline

-The Fayette County DUI court process generally follows this timeline:
+The DUI court process in Fayette County generally follows this timeline:

 1. Arraignment (First Appearance)

-• What to expect: At the arraignment, the judge will inform you of the charges against you and your rights, including the right to an attorney.
-You'll be asked to enter a plea.
+• What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights (including the right to an attorney), and the potential penalties you face.

 2. Pre-Trial Hearings